ecwpz91/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ---

-Open the `src/main/java/com/redhat/coolstore/service/InventoryNotificationMDB.java` file and replace its contents with:
+From the `monolith` application folder, open the `src/main/java/com/redhat/coolstore/service/InventoryNotificationMDB.java` file and replace its contents with:

 ~~~java
 package com.redhat.coolstore.service;